wombleton/gitlaw-nz/acts/C/Citizenship Act 1977.md

 [s 11][18]

-*   Schedule 1: substituted, on 14 December 1979, by section 2 of the Citizenship Amendment Act 1979 (1979 No 80).
+*   Schedule 1: replaced, on 14 December 1979, by section 2 of the Citizenship Amendment Act 1979 (1979 No 80).

 I, \[_full name_\], swear that I will be faithful and bear true allegiance to Her (_or_ His) Majesty \[_specify the name of the reigning Sovereign, as thus_: Queen Elizabeth the Second, Queen of New Zealand,\] Her (_or_ His) heirs and successors, according to law, and that I will faithfully observe the laws of New Zealand and fulfil my duties as a New Zealand citizen.

 So help me God.

 ---